 About Us

 Enablement Therapy Services (ETS) takes great pride and enjoyment in their work and exercises client-centred, evidence-based, ethical practice.
-We accept referrals in Hamilton and Haldimand, Ontario and surrounding area.
+We accept private referrals in Hamilton and Haldimand, Ontario and surrounding area.

 Occupational Therapy works to promote optimal function and independence in activities of daily living, including areas related to: